Furloughing - Guidance for Staff on the Coronavirus Job Retention Scheme (CJRS)

 What happens at the end of furlough? - returning after furlough

-Furlough is an identified period with a current start date, the earliest of which can be 1 March 2020 and a finish date which the UK Government has announced is extended to 31 October 2020 (although with increased employer contributions from 1st August 2020.
+Furlough is an identified period with a current start date, the earliest of which can be 1 March 2020 and a finish date which the UK Government has announced is extended to 31 March 2021.
 You may be furloughed from anywhere between three weeks to this full period.
 Your furlough letter will have the end date confirmed, which may be extended.
-Therefore, if you are furloughed till 31 July you can currently expect to return to work on 1 August 2020.
+Therefore, if you are furloughed till 2 December 2020 you can currently expect to return to work on 3 December 2020.

 Returning to work on a Flexible Furlough basis